smasongarrison/syllabi/MegaSyllabus.md

 # Classroom Climate

-I aim to create a learning environment for my students that supports a diversity of thoughts, perspectives, and experiences, and honors your identities (including but not limited to race, ethnicity, sex, gender, gender-identity, class, culture, sexual orientation, religion, disability, political affiliation).
+I aim to create a learning environment for my students that supports a diversity of thoughts, perspectives, and experiences, and honors your identities (including but not limited to race, ethnicity, sex, gender, gender-identity, class, culture, sexual orientation, religion, disability, political affiliation, military status).
 To help accomplish this:

-- If you have a name and/or set of pronouns that differ from those that appear in your official records, please let me know!
+- If you have a name or set of pronouns that differ from those that appear in your official records, please let me know!

 - If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with me.
 I can direct you to resources